kavishdoshi/Automation-of-FB-Details/README.md

 **Directions in the running of the file: Automated_Markating_API_setup.py**

 1. Press 1 if you want to make changes if not your details will be stored in the file for next time use
+2. There is a possibility that the code doesn't run with raw_input.
+Change it to input

 **Output**